-Concerns raised by researchers and hospital representatives have prompted policymakers to consider refinements to the implementation of the HRRP and look for ways to engage other health care providers and patients.13 Some of the refinements under discussion include changes in the way hospital measures are risk-adjusted, setting hospital performance targets, and engaging other providers.
+Concerns raised by researchers and hospital representatives have prompted policymakers to consider refinements to the implementation of the HRRP and look for ways to engage other health care providers and patients.
+Some of the refinements under discussion include changes in the way hospital measures are risk-adjusted, setting hospital performance targets, and engaging other providers.

 - Other providers play a role.
-Hospital executives and policymakers have noted that incentives to reduce readmissions should not rest on hospitals alone because other providers and the patients themselves may play important roles in this effort.
+Hospital administrators and policymakers have noted that incentives to reduce readmissions should not rest on hospitals alone because other providers and the patients themselves may play important roles in this effort.
 Further, hospitals may have little to no control over the care that patients receive after they are discharged from an inpatient stay.
-While researchers readily acknowledge that many readmissions are not preventable, studies show that hospitals can engage in collaborative activities to lower their number of readmissions, such as clarifying patient discharge instructions, coordinating with post-acute care providers, and reducing medical complications during the patients’ initial hospital stays.16
+While researchers readily acknowledge that many readmissions are not preventable, studies show that hospitals can engage in collaborative activities to lower their number of readmissions, such as clarifying patient discharge instructions, coordinating with post-acute care providers, and reducing medical complications during the patients’ initial hospital stays.13

-Our analysis finds that most Medicare patient admissions (83%) for 2015 will be in hospitals receiving either no readmission penalty or penalties of less than 1 percent.
+Our analysis finds that most Medicare patient admissions (78%) for 2017 will be in hospitals receiving either no readmission penalty or penalties of less than 1 percent.
 Given the stress and problems that patients experience when readmitted to the hospital, it may be reassuring that beneficiaries’ stays are typically in hospitals with relatively lower readmission rates.
 While hospitals at the upper end of the penalty range account for a considerably smaller proportion of beneficiary inpatient stays, to the extent that higher readmission rates signal concerns about care quality and discharge planning, patients going to higher-penalty hospitals may be at greater risk for related problems.
 Further study about other possible differences between relatively high- and low-penalty hospitals may be helpful, such as in their discharge planning activities or their overall patient complexity, particularly in teaching hospitals and hospitals with higher proportions of low-income Medicare patients.

 In the coming years